 Sleep apnea is a common disorder.
-This article will help you learn about the symptoms of sleep apnea and different treatments to cure it.
+This article will help you learn about sleep apnea symptoms and different treatments for sleep apnea cure.
 Sleep apnea is characterized by one or more pauses in breathing or superficial breaths when you sleep.
 These pauses in breathing can last from a few seconds to minutes.
 They occur at a frequency of thirty times or more per hour.
 Substantially, normal breathing is then restored with a loud snort or choking sound.

-In sleep apnea, a person moves out from a deep sleep to a shallow sleep.
+In sleep apnea, a person moves from a deep to a shallow sleep.
 It’s a chronic condition which hinders your sleep and renders it downscale.
-One of the dire symptoms of sleep apnea is excessive daytime sleepiness.
+One of the dire symptoms of sleep apnea is excessive daytime sleepiness (EDS).
+Sleep apnea remedies may vary from person to person, considering the severity of the condition.
+Lifestyle changes, breathing devices, medication intake, specific treatments, and surgeries can help treat sleep apnea.

 Sleep apnea generally goes undiagnosed because it can’t be detected during routine visits to the doctor.
-Also, it can not be detected by testing blood samples, urine samples etc. Most of the people don’t know that they are suffering from this condition as it occurs only during sleep and its signs may be noticed for the first time by a family member or a bed partner.
+Also, it can not be detected by testing blood samples, urine samples, etc. Most people don’t know that they are suffering from this condition as it occurs only during sleep, and its signs may be noticed for the first time by a family member or a bed partner.

 There are three types of sleep apnea:

-Obstructive sleep apnea- This is a serious sleeping disorder in which breath stops and starts during sleep.
-Most common type of sleeping disorder is obstructive sleep apnea, it comes up when your throat muscles intermittently relax and block your airway during sleep.
+- Obstructive sleep apnea – This is a severe sleep apnea in which breath stops and starts during sleep.
+The most common type of sleeping disorder is obstructive sleep apnea.
+Obstructive sleep apnea symptoms occur when your throat muscles intermittently relax and block your airway during sleep.
 This further results in lower oxygen levels in the body, to which the body responds by breaking the sleep.

 Symptoms of sleep apnea are as follows: